Lower Shipping Prices, Updated Corner Cutting Jigs, Wove Pattern Papermaking Moulds and Other News From Our Etsy Store

 Currently, it looks like this:

 One of the changes that significantly improved the result is that these red holding corners now have positions for the glass to be set at angles from 85 degrees to 105 degrees.
-As it appears, even if the cradle is made to lay book at a 90-degree angle, a thicker book may open at a slightly different angle.
+As it appears, even if the cradle is made to lay the book at a 90-degree angle, a thicker book may open at a slightly different angle.

 I also added all these small spacers and markers, to make the positioning of the book more comfortable and faster.
 That, in turn, allows you to spend less time post-processing the photos.
 When they all are made at the same angle and similar relative position of the smartphone and the book, you mainly need to edit the first image among the left pages, the first image among the right pages, and then propagate all the changes to all other photos in Lightroom or any similar editor that allows working with batches.